OpenNMS/opennms-pagerduty-plugin/README.md

 config:update
 ```

 > Use the value of the "Integration Key" as the `routingKey` in the service integrations.
-By default, you will receive notifications for all alarms.
 Use a JEXL expression to filter the types of notifcations you receive.
 For example,`property-set jexlFilter 'alarm.reductionKey =~ ".*trigger.*"'` will forward only alarms with the label "trigger" to PagerDuty.
+No alarms will forward to PagerDuty until a JEXL expression is configured.

 The plugin supports handling multiple services simultaneously - use a different `alias` for each of these when configuring.